 People are doing it.
 You just haven’t had asset protection explained to you yet.
 You are faced with the possibility of a nursing home, but put off making a plan because it is not a certainty.
 But there are more benefits to this plan.
 This plan can also give your beneficiaries protections after you’re gone.
 You can protect your surviving spouse from nursing home liens.
 You can protect your kids and grandkids from divorce, substance abuse, bankruptcy, and lawsuits as well.
 But you can’t do any of those things if you don’t make a plan.

 Plan Now!
 Don’t Wait for a Crisis

 A drum-roll please!
-The number one strategy of the top ten ways to protect your money and your house from Medicaid or a nursing home is… Plan!
+The number one strategy of the top ten asset protection strategies for Mainecare Medicaid or a nursing home is… Plan!
 Now!
-Make an estate plan with an estate planning lawyer.
+Make an estate plan with an elder law, estate planning lawyer.
 That’s why we call our services estate planning.
 It takes some thought and professional expertise to deal with the possibility of an estate-destroying stay in a nursing home.
 One AARP survey showed that only 30% of people surveyed have a last will and testament.
 But a more telling statistic by Forbes magazine stated that 70% of intergenerational wealth transfers fail.
 What does that mean?
-Well, a Will is never going to protect your money and your house from Medicaid or a nursing home.
+Well, a Will is never going to protect your assets from Mainecare or a nursing home.
 So even if you’re among the thirty percent who have a will, you may still be among the seventy percent of people whose gift fails despite having a Will.
 Why?
 Because a Will does not have any effect until you die.
-A Will does not give asset protection during your life.
-A Will also cannot give asset protection to your family .
+A Will does not give asset protection during your life..
 What does it mean for an intergenerational wealth transfer to fail?
 It means simply this: you thought your kid was going to get your money, or house when you died, and they didn’t.

 Statistics Show Most People Don’t Have a Plan